-The updated Historic District nomination document is designed to serve as a basis for protecting and preserving the Town's historic integrity.
-Within its pages, the defining features of the historic district's buildings, parks, forest preserves, streetscape, water features, small-scale features and views/viewsheds are carefully described.
+The updated Historic District nomination document is a valuable reference to consult when assessing the impact of planning and other decisions on the Town's historic integrity. - Within its pages, the defining features of the historic district's buildings, parks, forest preserves, streetscape, water features, small-scale features and views/viewsheds are carefully described.
 The individual histories and the historic contexts of these resources are also described in detail.
 So that the data presented in the nomination is more easily accessible, the consultants have provided tables and lists indicating which of the town's buildings, structures, sites, and other features are assessed as either "contributing" or "non-contributing."
 Taken as a whole, the Washington Grove Historic District nomination, its three appendices, and its extensive bibliography, represent a valuable, professionally written and comprehensive history of the Town that will be of interest to both residents and researchers.

-Washington Grove's historic character is an economic driver for the Town.
+Washington Grove's historic character contributes to the economic vitality of the Town .
 Its small scale, unique architecture, parks, woods, its lake and other outdoor recreation spaces, and unique layout all attract potential home buyers and increase the value of homes.
 The elements identified in the following subsections combine to produce what is viewed as critical to the preservation of the Town's character.

-- (a) Because of its important contribution to the Town's economic vitality and to residents' quality of life, sustaining the Town's historic character should be a goal in all planning efforts, together with respect for private property and accommodating residents' needs. - (b) All planning efforts should sustain the historic character of the Town as an important attribute and a key aspect of its economic vitality. - (c) The HPC and the Planning Commission should meet at least annually to identify threats to the Town's historic character and initiate solutions, including enhancing HPC's review role. - (d) The HPC and the Planning Commission should consult on integrating consideration of all contributing historic properties (structures and landscape features) into Town planning and treatment decisions, including revisions to ordinances and procedures (e.g., the Public Ways and Property Permit). - (e) The HPC should disseminate the findings of the updated Historic District Nomination concerning newly identified elements of historic character and resources, by creating a map of the Town with all historic resources highlighted for easy reference by Town officials and employees, provide presentations to Town residents, officials and employees explaining the findings, and make the results readily available in the Town office and on the website. - (f) Provide copies of the National Register Historic District Nomination along with the underlying studies in the Town Office and on the website and notify residents and property owners. - (g) Town officials should consult the HPC when treatment and planning issues arise which might affect historic resources.
+- (a) All planning efforts should consider the impact on the historic integrity of the Town and be in consultation with the HPC. - (b) The HPC and the Planning Commission should meet annually to discuss threats to the Town's historic integrity and propose solutions. - (c) The HPC and the Planning Commission should consult on integrating consideration of all contributing historic elements (structures and landscape features) into Town planning and treatment decisions, including ordinances and procedures (e.g., the Public Ways and Property Permit). - (d) The HPC should disseminate the findings of the updated Historic District Nomination concerning newly identified elements of historic character and resources, by creating a map of the Town with all historic resources highlighted for easy reference by Town officials and employees, provide presentations to Town residents, officials and employees explaining the findings.